 Want to make your rose tattoo really pop?
 Rather than going for a simple one-flower rose tattoo, get two.
 Having them slightly overlap and using a medium outline makes them darker, which draws attention to the tattoo.

 Almost Perfect Rose Tattoo

-Using an extremely thin line allows tattoos to take on an almost perfect appearance like this tattoo has here.
-If you’re interested in a very minimal but crisp-lined rose tattoo, make sure to use very thin and simple lines.
+Using an extremely thin line allows for an almost-perfect appearance like this tattoo has here.
+If you’re interested in a minimal but crisp rose tattoo idea, make sure to use very thin and simple lines.

 Heart-Framed Rose Tattoo